Tripartite entanglement measure under local operations and classical communication

-We further numerically verify that both $\mathcal{F}^{1/2}$ and $\mathcal{F}^{1/4}$ can be increased under certain binary-outcome POVMs in the appendix.
-Thus, it is a nontrivial problem to construct a proper entanglement monotone from the area of the concurrence triangle.
-To remedy this problem, we instead propose using the square root of the product of three sides to measure tripartite entanglement \beq \mathcal{S}(\ket{\psi}_{ABC})=\rt{\mathcal{C}(\ket{\psi}_{A|BC})\mathcal{C}(\ket{\psi}_{B|AC})\mathcal{C}(\ket{\psi}_{C|AB})}, \eeq for the pure case.
+We also propose using the square root of the product of three sides to measure tripartite entanglement \beq \mathcal{S}(\ket{\psi}_{ABC})=\rt{\mathcal{C}(\ket{\psi}_{A|BC})\mathcal{C}(\ket{\psi}_{B|AC})\mathcal{C}(\ket{\psi}_{C|AB})}, \eeq for the pure case.
 It is first easy to show that the above $\mathcal{S}$ is invariant under local unitary operations and permutations of the parties, and is zero if and only if the state is biseparable, i.e., at least one bipartite concurrence is zero.
 Since the bipartite concurrence and squared ones are monotonic under LOCCs, using inequality~(\ref{product}) twice gives rise to a proof of the LOCC-monotonicity of $\mathcal{S}$.
 We can also obtain that it achieves the maximal value $1$ with the the Greenberger-Horne-Zeilinger state $\left(\ket{000}+\ket{111}\right)/\rt{2}$, larger than that of the W state $\left(\ket{100}+\ket{010}+\ket{001}\right)/\rt{3}$.
 Consequently, the quantifier $\mathcal{S}$ as per~(\ref{new}) is a reliable monotone to measure genuine tripartite entanglement, and is readily applied to the mixed states via the convex-roof extension $ \mathcal{S}(\rho) =\min_{p_j, \ket{\psi_j}} \sum_j p_j\mathcal{S}(\ket{\psi_j}),$ where the minimisation runs over all ensemble realisations $\{p_j, \ket{\psi_j}\}$ for $\rho$.

 It is noted that the genuine entanglement monotone $\mathcal{S}$~(\ref{new}) improves the one based on the geometric mean of bipartite concurrences introduced in~\cite{Li2022} from the order $1/3$ to $1/2$.
 Moreover, we point out that it can be easily generalised to the multipartite system.
 For example, for any pure $n$-qubit state denoted by $S$, we can define \beq \mathcal{S}(\ket{\psi}_S)=\bigg[\prod_{S_1|S_2}\mathcal{C}(\ket{\psi}_{S_1|S_2})\bigg]^{\frac{1}{2^{n-2}}}, \eeq where $S_1|S_2$ denotes any possible bipartition of the $n$-qubit $S$.
 Using the inequality (\ref{product}) $2^{n-1}-2$ times yields that it is a multipartite entanglement monotone.